BTCCD/BTCCD/README.md

  #### Sample data for BTCCD analysis
  Sample data include single-molecule measurement of double-stranded double-labeled DNA of 48 base pairs, 5'-modified with Alexa488 and 3'-modified with Atto647N.
 This is a reference sample for BTCCD close to 100% coincidence presented in the publication Höfig H., et al. (2019) Brightness-Gated Two-Color Coincidence Detection Unravels Two Distinct Mechanisms in Bacterial Protein Translation Initiation (manuscript submitted for publication).

+ #### Expected run time for sample data
+ Run time of the sample data can take up to several minutes.
+Coincidence curve calculation time depends on the discretization step that can be changed in the software

 ## Further information
 For detailed description of the BTCCD method refer to the publication Höfig H., et al. (2019) Brightness-Gated Two-Color Coincidence Detection Unravels Two Distinct Mechanisms in Bacterial Protein Translation Initiation (manuscript submitted for publication).